i-am-abhay/kendrick/README.md

 <br>

-The long-term goal is a communication tool that makes everyday interactions easier, more private, and more accessible for people whose speech is often misunderstood by conventional systems.
+The long-term goal is a communication tool that makes everyday interactions **easier, more private, and more accessible**, while giving people a better way to both express themselves and be understood.

 <br><br>